 - Zombonis.
 They cannot be slowed by Snow Peas and Wintermelons, nor can they be stopped by Ice-shrooms or Kernel-pults' butter.
 They squash all your plants in the way and they are freaking fast!
 To top it off, they leave an unplantable ice trail that needs to be melted with a jalapeno and said ice trail causes bobsled zombies to appear.
 Thankfully, Spikeweed and Spikerocks will finish them off in one hit should they run over one.
 And the ice disappears after a short period.

-- Pole-Vault and Dolphin-Rider Zombies can be EXTREMELY infuriating.
+- Pole-Vault and Dolphin-Rider Zombies can be EXTREMELY infuriating, especially the latter with how stupidly fast they move when they riding their dolphin.
 Their abilities render defensive plants like Wall-Nut and Garlic useless.
 Take this advice, Tall-Nut is your friend.
 Or just place a cheap plant in front to force them to jump.